 Definition of Commercial Loan

-Commercial loans are debt obtained from a financial institution to fund any capital expenditure or operational expenses or pay off another existing loan or expand the operations of the entity, and non-availability of such funds may paralyze either the growth of the operations of the entity.
+A financial institution provides commercial loans to fund capital expenditure or operational expenses, pay off existing loans, or expand the entity’s operations.
+The unavailability of such funds may paralyze the growth of the entity’s operations.

-- Commercial loans are provided mainly to cope with short-term funding needs and, in some cases, to fund capital expenditure.
+- Lenders primarily provide commercial loans to address short-term funding needs and, in certain instances, to finance capital expenditure.

-- You got to make an application to the banker along with a set of documents such as the financial statements, personal details, qualification details, etc.
+- You must apply to the banker along with documents such as financial statements, personal details, qualification details, etc.

-- The business needs to provide collateral which may be in the form of a bond or property of the business or major plant and machinery or stocks of the Company.
+- The business needs to provide collateral in the form of a bond or property of the business or major plant and machinery or stocks of the Company.
 Collateral is helpful for the bank to recover the dues in case of long pendency or default.

-- Then the rate of interest becomes a part of negotiation depending on your risk profile, quality of the collateral asset, financials, repayment status of past loans, and a few other factors which may vary from one lender to another.
+- Then the interest rate becomes a part of the negotiation depending on your risk profile, quality of the collateral asset, financials, repayment status of past loans, and a few other factors which may vary from one lender to another.

 Types of Commercial Loans